jaksonhensley/CSCI4300-FinalProject/README.md

 ### The Project:

-This is the semester-long group project for CSCI 4300 - Web Programming.
+Fall 2022 group project for CSCI 4300 - Web Programming.